pghalliday/cover-child-process/README.md

 ### Optionally specify an object to merge coverage data into

-This feature is used internally in the tests for this project but if needed can also be used in your own projects if required
+This feature is used internally in the tests for this project but if needed can also be used in your own projects

 ```javascript
 var coverageData = {};